netscaler/netscaler-helm-charts/examples/servicegraph/README.md

     ![](images/poll-cpx.png)

     d.
-Click `Start Polling`
+Click `Start Polling`.

     ![](images/polling.png)

     e.
-Polling takes couple of minutes to complete.
+Polling takes a couple of minutes to complete.

     ![](images/poll-successful.png)

-     Once polling is completed, navigate to `Networks > Instances > Citrix ADC` and choose `CPX` instance with name prefix with `adc-netflix-cpx` in Citrix ADM.
+     Once polling is completed, navigate to `Networks > Instances > Citrix ADC` and choose `CPX` instance with the name prefix with `adc-netflix-cpx` in Citrix ADM.

      Select the `CPX` from the list and choose `Configure Analytics` under `Select Action`.